Mihovil98/Android-Authorization/README.md

 ## Used Concepts

-Activity, Fragment, Navigation, Explicit Intent, SoundPool, RecyclerView: display of results pulled from the database, SQLite database: registration, login, saving results
+Activity, Explicit Intent, Fragment, Navigation, Safe Args, SoundPool, RecyclerView: display of results pulled from the database, SQLite database: registration, login, saving results

 ## How to Play